 Meeting Alyx and Alysa

-What started as a random free writing exercise in a Brooklyn library became three books in my mermaid fantasy series.
-The Atlantis Twins, The Atlantis Song, and The Atlantis Queens.
+What started as a random free-writing exercise in a Brooklyn library became three books in my mermaid fantasy series: The Atlantis Twins, The Atlantis Song, and The Atlantis Queens.
 A whole trilogy about these sisters, their heritage, and the ancient enemy that had been hunting their family for generations.

 The Power of Free Writing

-That Brooklyn Public Library workshop taught me something invaluable.
-Sometimes the best ideas come when you’re not trying to force anything.
-When you show up, put pen to paper (or fingers to keyboard), and let whatever wants to emerge just happen.
+That single fifteen-minute exercise taught me something invaluable.
+Sometimes the best ideas arrive when you’re not trying to force anything.
+When you just show up, put fingers to keyboard, and let whatever wants to emerge happen.
 Even if it derails your entire plan.
 Especially if it derails your entire plan.
+Free writing can feel silly while you’re in the middle of it, half-convinced it’s all nonsense.
+But that’s the point.
+When you turn off the internal editor and stop worrying about whether something fits your outline, that’s when the real magic shows up.

 What The Atlantis Twins Became

-But wrapped around that thriller skeleton is something richer and stranger.
-A mermaid fantasy about two sisters separated by trauma and transformation.
-A mythology that draws on Atlantis legends but twists them into something new.
-A coming of age tale where the protagonist has to accept not just who she is, but what she is, even when that truth is devastating.
+But wrapped around that thriller skeleton is something richer and stranger: a story about two sisters separated by trauma and transformation, a mythology that borrows from Atlantis legend and twists it into something new, and a coming-of-age tale where the protagonist has to accept not just who she is but what she is, even when that truth is devastating.
+Alysa’s journey to Alabaster Island, where her mother was born and where ancient secrets wait, became the heart of the book.
+Her relationship with Nate got complicated in ways I never planned.
+And the twist at the end came straight out of letting the characters breathe instead of forcing them into the box I’d built.

 The Final Word